Alyssa, from Bedford, wished to go to Lapland at Christmas in 2018.

 Doctors think that Alyssa had biliary atresia, a rare childhood liver disease, from birth, day-by-day causing irreversible liver damage.
 It is likely that she was in a lot of pain as a baby because of her illness, but she is a tough cookie now.

-For six weeks, the family waited for a transplant.
-At 7am one day, they got a call and an ambulance collected Alyssa fifteen minutes later.
+After six weeks of waiting, the family received a call at 7am and an ambulance collected Alyssa fifteen minutes later.

 “Giving her over to the doctors was the hardest thing I’ve ever had to do,” adds Tracy.